wiifm74/TemperatureToABV/README.md

 # TemperatureToABV
-Vistion Stills Arduino library for converting temperature of liquid or vapor to alcohol by volume
+Vistion Stills Arduino library for converting temperature of liquid or vapor to alcohol by volume, encapsulating functions created by Edwin Croissant.

 ## Explanation
 This library receives temperature (°C) and pressure (millibars) to calculate alcohol by volume (ABV) of liquid or vapor.